The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 - Fixed, predictable workflows

-- AI only needed for text generation/formatting
+- AI only needed for text parsing/formatting

 - You want full control over logic